tsowell/cobra-palcoder-21/README.md

 <img src="/images/photo.jpg" width="40%" height="40%"/>
 </p>

-The photograph includes some modifications I made.
+The photograph is from the last revision with bodges.